If you are looking at senior living communities for your parent or yourself you’ll love these helpful tips to find a quality facility.

 You can check in to know if there are enough and qualified staff for the evening shift.
 Most institutions have fewer workers at night, which can hinder the level of service delivery.
 You can only know the type of night care your loved one is getting by making such visits.

-It would also be a good idea to visit the community during events.
+It would also be a good idea to visit the senior living community during events.
 Get to know what happens to establish whether they would appeal to your elderly parents.
 If the activities are not in line with what a senior would consider fulfilling, try other senior living communities.

 Two in three staff reported that they committed elder abuse within the past year.
 With the increasing aging population, cases of elder abuse are predicted to increase.
 It is vital to assess workers’ friendliness to know if your loved one is in good hands.